grunt-gallery/grunt-digital-audit/grunt-ca.md

 :::

 ::: tip
-#### grunt.ca Website Needs:
+#### grunt.ca Website Suggested Improvements:

-- An image gallery
+- An image gallery (or a link to where documentation images of exhibitions can be found)
-- Dropdown menu is clunky and not mobile-friendly
+- Dropdown menu improvement (currently clunky and not mobile-friendly)
-- Stylistic consistency is lacking (visual, code-writing, accessibility)
+- Written stylistic consistency improvements  (visual, code-writing, accessibility)
-- Prominent display of accessibility details for the physical grunt gallery location is lacking
+- Improve display of accessibility details for the physical grunt gallery location
 - Links to Big Cartel web shop [gruntgallery.bigcartel.com](https://gruntgallery.bigcartel.com/) could use a subdomain naming strategy (i.e. shop.grunt.ca)
 - There are vulnerable plugins and website security needs to be improved
 :::